pivotal/docs-tas-adapter/troubleshooting.md

 1. The `korifi-job-task-runner-controller-manager` Deployment is tasked with handling all task related functionality.
 1. The `cartographer-builder-runner-controller-manager` Deployment is tasked with creating Cartographer Workloads for apps when using the experimental Cartographer builder/runner flow.

-### <a id="tap-logs"></a>TAP Logs
+### <a id="tap-logs"></a>Tanzu Application Platform logs

-While not directly part of the Application Service Adapter, there are several TAP deployments that are utilized by the Application Service Adapter and can also provide further debug information on failures that occur.
+While not directly part of the Application Service Adapter, there are several Tanzu Application Platform deployments that are utilized by the Application Service Adapter and can also provide further debug information on failures that occur.

-To fetch recent logs from a given TAP application:
+To fetch recent logs from a given Tanzu Application Platform application:

     ```bash
     kapp logs --app APP-NAME -n tap-install
     ```

-    Where APP-NAME is the name of the TAP application (e.g.
+    Where APP-NAME is the name of the Tanzu Application Platform application.
+For example, "buildservice.app".
-    "buildservice.app").

 To stream logs instead of fetching the most recent logs, add the `--follow` flag to the above `kapp logs` command.
 For additional details and options, refer to the `kapp logs --help` help text.

 #### Deployments

-The following is a brief description of the specific TAP deployments used by the Application Service Adapter and what their main responsibilities are to help determine which logs to query when troubleshooting.
+The following is a brief description of the specific Tanzu Application Platform deployments used by the Application Service Adapter and what their main responsibilities are to help determine which logs to query when troubleshooting.

 1. The `buildservice.app` application is tasked with processing any Tanzu Build Service (kpack) commands.
 If any failures in the build image process occurs in Tanzu Build Service itself, this application's logs can provide further information.
 1. The `contour.app` application is tasked with creating an ingress into the system.
 If a failure to connect to the Application Service Adapter or an Application occurs, this application's logs can provide further information.